-Exceptional operational issues managed by the Board and Investment Manager

-The Investment Manager has also acted decisively to preserve value in the portfolio by managing the successful reconstruction of the intake at the Upper Falloch hydro scheme.
+Exceptional operational issues managed by the Board and Investment Manager decisively to preserve value in the portfolio by managing the successful reconstruction of the intake at the Upper Falloch hydro scheme.
 The site is now operating in line with expectations, and through significant contractual negotiations the repayment of all historical revenue losses and construction costs has been secured.